-Finding a qualified surrogate is no easy feat.
-However, it seems to be taking longer than ever to get matched.
+In surrogacy, waiting to be matched is no easy feat.
+However, it seems to be taking longer than ever.
 Pre-pandemic, Intended Parents waited an average of six months to be matched in our program.
 Unfortunately, these timelines have extended to a year or more for some families.
 So why the wait?

 Since 2020, we have seen the overall number of inquiries and applicants drop dramatically.
 Given world events, this isn’t surprising.
 Gestational carriers generally have young children, and families were under major stressors managing lockdowns, virtual schooling, daycare closures, etc. Surrogacy is a significant time commitment, especially during a transfer cycle.
 Most carriers could not imagine adding daily injections, clinic appointments and potential travel on top of managing their own family’s needs.
 Even the financial compensation during pregnancy was not enough of an incentive.

 Hawaii Surrogacy Center‘s program acceptance rate over the past ten years was around 30%.
 It has plummeted to less than 10%.
 We screen for both pregnancy-related disorders, as well as overall health and wellness (physical and mental).
 We never go by self-reporting on an application.
 Every carrier provides us with releases and we obtain original records from their providers directly.
 What conditions are we seeing a lot more of to disqualify surrogates?
 Hypertension, high BMI levels, gestational diabetes, anxiety and depression.
 As humans that have weathered this pandemic, that shouldn’t be particularly surprising.